cloudnativer/kube-ipam/README.md

 	* `rangeEnd` (string, optional): IP inside of "subnet" with which to end allocating addresses.
 Defaults to ".254" IP inside of the "subnet" block for ipv4, ".255" for IPv6
 	* `gateway` (string, optional): IP inside of "subnet" to designate as the gateway.
 Defaults to ".1" IP inside of the "subnet" block.
 <br>

-    `ranges` can support the filling format of multiple network segments.
+Tips: `ranges` can support the filling format of multiple network segments.
 See YYY documentation for details.

 <br>